Masudyee/science-facts-hub-2/README.md

 Because these proteins never change after formation, scientists can actually use carbon-14 dating on the lenses of eyes to accurately determine a person's exact year of birth.
 It acts as a biological time capsule locked away inside your eyes.

 ---
+## 🌌 Science Facts Hub - Phase 2 (Day 16)

+"Time is a storm in which we are all lost." — William Carlos Williams

+Welcome to Day 16!
+Today, we are diving into a mind-bending concept from Einstein's Theory of Relativity: Cosmic Time Dilation, or how time literally ticks slower depending on where you are in the universe.

+---

+### ⏳ Time Ticks Slower on Jupiter (and Near Black Holes)

+We tend to think of a second as the same everywhere, but gravity actually warps time.
+According to Einstein, the stronger the gravitational pull of an object, the slower time moves near it.
+This is known as **Gravitational Time Dilation**.

+- **The Jupiter Effect:** Because Jupiter is massively heavy and has a much stronger gravitational pull than Earth, time moves a tiny bit slower there.
+If you lived on Jupiter for a year, you would technically be a few milliseconds younger than your twin on Earth!
+- **Extreme Time Dilation:** This effect becomes extreme near black holes (like we discussed on Day 13).
+If you spent just **one hour** orbiting close to a supermassive black hole, **7 years** could pass back home on Earth.
+- **Real-World Impact:** We don't even have to leave Earth to see this.
+GPS satellites orbiting high above Earth experience less gravity, so their internal clocks tick *faster* than clocks on the ground.
+Engineers have to constantly adjust the satellite clocks by about 38 microseconds a day, or our maps would lose accuracy within hours!

+**In Short:**
+Time is not a constant countdown; it is flexible, stretching and squeezing depending on the cosmic heavyweights nearby.

+---